cbogezi/cbogezi.github.io/index.md

 ## Publications

-1. **Bogezi C.**, L. van Eeden, A. Wirsing, J. Marzluff (2019) Stakeholder perspectives on predator-friendly beef as an economic strategy for ranchers to better coexistence with wolves.”
-Frontiers in Ecology and Evolution 7:476 Doi: 10.3389/fevo.2019.00476.
+1. **Bogezi C.**, L. van Eeden, A. Wirsing, J. Marzluff (2019) Stakeholder perspectives on predator-friendly beef as an economic strategy for ranchers to better coexistence with wolves.
+Frontiers in Ecology and Evolution 7:476. [doi: 10.3389/fevo.2019.00476](https://doi.org/10.3389/fevo.2019.00476).
 2. **Bogezi, Carol** (2018).
 Interactions between people and carnivores in Washington state.
 A PhD dissertation submitted to the University of Washington.
 3. **Bogezi, Carol** (2015).
 Distribution and status of *Crocodylus suchus* in and around Kidepo Valley National Park.
 MSc Thesis submitted to Makerere University, Kampala, Uganda.
 4. **Bogezi, C.**, C. Gowan, J. Marzluff, A. Wirsing (2014).
 Tackling wolf management’s thorniest issue: the ecological and social complexities of lethal control.
 A panel white paper from a wolf discussion panel hosted by Pacific Wolf Coalition and University of Washington School of Environment and Forest Sciences.